notabotai/js/README.md

 ## Things to know

-### Double browser load on file save

-Server logs for user project show logs twice on a file change because the file changes that lead to browser reload happen twice - once when you save the code, and second when your code formatter saves it again but formattted

-Tried to solve this with a debounce in serveHttpRequests.ts but didn't seem to have worked.

 ### User project should not export their App

 Because deno puts that export at the bottom of the generated bundle